6 Essential Things to Know About Mold

 - Itching eyes and/or skin

-With that in mind, you’ll want to schedule an annual home inspection to make sure that mold can’t take root in your home.
+With that in mind, you should schedule an annual home inspection to ensure that mold does not take root in your home.

 Not only will the presence of mold in your home compromise your health, but it can severely damage the market value of your home.
 Mold loves porous materials.
-Once it takes root in your home, it will make its way into soft furniture, woods and drywall.
+Once it takes root in your home, it will make its way into soft furniture, wood, and drywall.
 While it is possible to sell a home with mold in it, you should expect to lose up to 30 percent of your home’s market value when you do.
-Cities like Cincinnati, OH, also have requirements in place stating what conditions may stop a home from being sold – so make sure yours is up to snuff.
+Cities such as Cincinnati, OH, have regulatory codes that specify conditions that can prevent a home from being sold.
+Ensure your property complies with your city’s requirements.

 2. Identifying Mold In Your Home

 Mold comes in many forms and colors.
-Unfortunately, there is no one type of mold you’ll need to be on the lookout for if you’re dealing with moisture in your home.
+Unfortunately, there is no one type of mold you’ll need to look for if you’re dealing with moisture in your home.
 That said, you can look for the symptoms of damage throughout your home.
 Some of the clearest signs of damage to pay attention to include:

 Mold spreads through your home via airborne spores.
 These spores take root in the moister parts of your basement, crawl space, or foundation, as that’s where they’ll best thrive.
 Listen to your nose and try to identify the parts of your home that smell off.
 While you may not be able to identify a mold cluster that’s taken root in your walls, you will still be able to help professionals identify your home’s most likely mold sites.